electron/electron/docs/api/global-shortcut.md

 want applications to fight for global shortcuts.

-The following accelerators will not be registered successfully on macOS 10.14 Mojave unless the app has been authorizes as a trusted accessibility client:
+The following accelerators will not be registered successfully on macOS 10.14 Mojave unless the app has been authorized as a [trusted accessibility client](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html):

 * "Media Play/Pause"
 * "Media Next Track"